Women, Infants and Children Program (WIC)

 What is WIC?

 WIC is a health and nutrition program for women, infants, and children.
+Dads, grandparents, foster parents or other guardians may apply for WIC for their children.
 WIC helps families buy healthy foods.
 It also is a source for nutrition education, breastfeeding support and education, and for help finding healthcare and other community services.

 What does WIC provide?